Tax refund loan alternatives

 Go electronic.
 Abandon the traditional paper return sent via the U.S. mail and file from your computer.
 You'll get the money almost as fast as you would with a refund anticipation loan and get it without paying any loan fees or interest.
 In fact, you may not need to pay for anything.
 An Internal Revenue Service partnership with tax preparers and software companies offers free online tax preparation and e-filing to some taxpayers.
-For the 2011 filing season, the Free File program, which kicks off Jan.
-17, will be available.
-Last year, the income cutoff was $57,000, regardless of filing status.
-And inflation adjustment should increase that amount slightly.
+For the 2013 filing season, the Free File program kicks off Jan.
+31. Last year, the income cutoff was $57,000, regardless of filing status.
+An inflation adjustment of $1,000 increases that amount slightly to $58,000.

 Direct deposit.
 Electronic filers who opt for a refund via direct deposit do even better.
 The IRS says the money generally shows up in taxpayer bank accounts in 10 to 14 days.
 Even if you file the old-fashioned paper way, having your refund deposited directly into a bank account cuts the time you have to wait for your tax cash.
 Plus, it's added protection against lost or stolen refund checks sent via the mail.